tum-gis/road2citygml3/src/guideline/guideline.rst

 Dynamizer
 ================================
-The `Dynamizer module <https://docs.ogc.org/is/20-010/20-010.html#toc34>`_ provides the concepts that enable representation of time-varying data for city object properties as well as for integrating sensors with 3D city models.
+* The `Dynamizer module <https://docs.ogc.org/is/20-010/20-010.html#toc34>`_ provides the concepts that enable representation of time-varying data for city object properties as well as for integrating sensors with 3D city models.
+* In the context of street space modelling, this can be used for linking driving lanes with dynamic information on induction loops or for representing traffic light signals.

 .. admonition:: Definition
    :class: important